 During 2011, the County negotiated a new consent order that includes an extended compliance schedule with NYSDEC to replace the consent order that was issued in 2007.
-The new order was approved the Oneida County Board of Legislators on November 30, 2011, signed by the County Executive on

-December 7, 2011 and issued by NYSCEC on December 12, 2011.
+The new order was approved the Oneida County Board of Legislators on November 30, 2011, signed by the County Executive on December 7, 2011 and issued by NYSCEC on December 12, 2011.
 The new order reflected the results of the Plan of Study conducted in 2010 and it extended the completion date of the order, which includes a compliance schedule, to December 31, 2021.
 The County is in compliance with the deadlines in the new compliance schedule.
 The County plans to issue long-term debt to finance the project and, therefore, will record a liability as such financing is obtained.
-As of December 31, 2016, the County has issued \$26,794,705 of bonded debt in response to the consent order.
-Of the issued total, \$4,000,000 was repaid with State funds and \$164,000 principal has been repaid with District funds, leaving a balance of \$22,630,705.
-The total debt authorized is \$180,800,000.
+As of December 31, 2017, the County has issued \$59,136,186 of EFC bonded debt in response to the consent order.
+Of the total issued, \$825,000 has been repaid with District funds, leaving a balance of \$58,311,186.
+The County also has short-term EFC notes outstanding at December 31, 2017 of \$19,336,925.